Taikyoku: Shotokan

-Taikyoku (First Cause)
+Taikyoku

 Gichin "Shoto" Funakoshi Sensei named the set of three Taikyoku kata developed by his son Yoshitaka “Gigō” Funakoshi Sensei.
-In his book "Karate-do Kyohan" Funakoshi, he explains the development of the kata and why he named them Taikyoku, which translates as First Cause.

-He also wrote: “Because of its simplicity, the kata is easily learned by beginners.
-Nevertheless, as its name implies, this form is of the most profound character and one to which, upon mastery of the art of karate, an expert will return to select it as the ultimate training kata” (page 42, ‘Karate-Do Kyohan’). (a side note:- The Chinese kanji used for the name Taikyoku (太極) are pronounced as "Tai Chi" in Chinese, which translated as "Grand Ultimate").

-Some people say that Sensei Funakoshi created 10 Taikyoku kata, but this statement may be false.
-On page 42 ('Karate-Do Kyohan: The Master Text'), Sensei Funakoshi stated, "There are three Taikyoku forms (numbered by the ordinal terms: Shodan, Nidan, and Sandan)."

-Taikyoku Shodan (First Cause, First Level)
+Taikyoku Shodan

-Taikyoku Shodan, often simply referred to as "kihon" is the first of the series, and involves only two basic moves: the gedan barai or low block, and chudan (middle) oi zuki (sometimes "oi tsuki"), or lunge punch.
+Taikyoku Shodan, often simply referred to as "Kihon" is the first of the series, and involves only two basic moves: the gedan barai or low block, and chudan (middle) oi zuki (sometimes "oi tsuki"), or lunge punch.
 All stances, except at the beginning and end, are zenkutsu dachi (forward stance).
-There are 20 steps to this kata and you only turn inwards to the embusen.
+There are 20 steps to this kata and all turns are inwards to the embusen.

-Taikyoku Nidan (First Cause, Second Level)
+Taikyoku Nidan

 The second kata of the series, Taikyoku Nidan, is similar to Taikyoku Shodan, except that the chudan punches are all replaced with upper-level (jodan) punches.

-Taikyoku Sandan (First Cause, Third Level)
+Taikyoku Sandan

 The third kata of the series, Taikyoku Sandan, is similar to Taikyoku Shodan, except that moves 1, 3, 9, 11, 17 and 19 are replaced with middle level arm blocks (uchi uke) executed in back (kokutsu) stance.